• Webinars

-Using NCache as an IdentityServer4 store means storing information about the clients, API and identity resources etc. You are given an option of using NCache as one store or with both of them.
-Now let's see through the following diagram how NCache acts as an IdentitySever4 store:
+Using NCache as an IdentityServer4 store means storing information about the clients, API, identity resources, etc., let's see through the following diagram how NCache acts as an IdentitySever4 store:

-• Use .NET Core 3.1 SDK and runtimes for IdentityServer4.
+- Use the .NET 4.8 SDK and runtime API for IdentityServer4.

-• The cache name and IP address information has been changed according to your application.
+- The cache name and IP address information should change according to your application.

-In order to use NCache for the IdentityServer4 configuration and operational data, configurations need to be done as explained in detail below.
+To use NCache for the IdentityServer4 configuration and operational data, perform these configurations as explained below.

 How to Configure NCache as IdentityServer4 Store